 Commissioner Follansbee found the annual report fascinating and consistent and was interested in effectively targeting efforts.
 He wondered about the percentage of neoplasms influenced by early screening, noting that not all can be screened.
-Commissioner Follansbee recalled that the Health Service Board reviewed an option to contract with a vendor providing musculoskeletal advice online, given the recognition of the importance of musculoskeletal problems in our membership.
-That proposal was not adopted.
+He recalled considering a vendor for musculoskeletal self-care programs but wasn't sure that was pursued.
 Commissioner Follansbee wondered how SFHSS could better target diseases like cardiovascular and neurological disorders, given the limited screening options, to reduce crisis cases and improve cost efficiency.
 Rin Coleridge said there is potential for early interventions based on clinical data as a strategic approach to delaying disease onset, particularly cancer.
 Rin Coleridge acknowledged the limitation of relying on claims data, emphasizing the importance of partnerships with health plans.
-Successful collaborations and ongoing efforts have been made to gain insights from these plans, driven by Executive Director Yant and HSS leadership.
+Successful collaborations and ongoing efforts have been made to gain insights from these plans. driven by Executive Director Yant and HSS leadership.
 Executive Director Yant emphasized the need to provide the Board with a comprehensive report on the measurement plan and the metrics being tracked.
 She said SFHSS relies on health plans for data and has performance guarantees in place for health plans.
 SFHSS also follows guidelines from the US Prevention Taskforce and various organizations.
 Executive Director Yant highlighted the complexity of managing numerous measures and the importance of focusing efforts to achieve systematic improvement.
 She said the team will present the measurement plan to the Board this year, emphasizing collaboration with health plans, especially on high-cost, high-claim conditions.